landlab/landlab/docs/model_grid.rst

 Fields can store data at nodes, cells, links, faces, core_nodes, core_cells, active_links, and active_faces.
 Core nodes and cells are ones on which the model is performing operations, and active links connect two core nodes or a core node with an open boundary node.
 The meanings of core, boundary, active and inactive are described in more detail below [LINK TO BOUNDARY CONDITIONS].
-Note that when initializing a field, the singular of the object name is provided:
+Note that when initializing a field, the singular of the grid
+element type is provided:

 >>> veg = mg.add_ones('cell', 'percent_vegetation')
 >>> mg.at_cell.keys()